 Killer Mike: 'Do not burn your own house down' News BBC News Navigation Sections Previous Next Media player.

-‘As a black American I am terrified’ News BBC News Navigation Sections Previous Next Media player Media playback is unsupported on your device.
+‘As a black American I am terrified’ News BBC News Navigation Sections Previous Next Media player.

 You know the story of Rosa Parks.
 But have you heard of Claudette Colvin?
+Claudette grew up in the segregated city of Montgomery, Alabama.
+On March 2, 1955, when she was 15 years old, she refused to give up her seat on a bus to a white passenger.
+Nine months later, Rosa Parks did the exact same thing.
 K-Town '92: Reporters.
 PBS - Freedom Never Dies: The Story of Harry T. Moore.
 Black History Month.
 Ruby Bridges and the Civil Rights Movement Slide Show for Grades 3–8.
 Trump rasande efter nya NFL-protester.
 Albert and Aidan Sykes.
 This ELT lesson plan is designed around a short video by Story Corps in which a nine-year-old boy interviews his father, and the themes of family and racism.

 In the lesson students do a dictation, predict the answer to questions, listen to an interview, answer comprehension questions, watch two short videos, and speak about the videos.
 I would ask all teachers who use Film English to consider buying my book Film in Action as the royalties which I receive from sales help to keep the website completely free.
-Language level: Intermediate (B1) – Upper Intermediate (B2) Learner type: Teens and adults.
+Language level: Intermediate (B1) – Upper Intermediate (B2) Learner type: Teens and adults Time: 90 minutes Activity: Dictation, listening, watching two short videos, and speaking.
 The Canary Effect.
 Aboslute tragedy, Genocide at its true essence.